 These days, the San Diego Zoo and San Diego Zoo Safari Park have three-banded armadillos that serve as excellent animal ambassadors, meeting guests up close and making television appearances.

+Threats and hazards.
 Humans affect the armadillo in many ways.
 Some people consider them pests and call exterminators to rid them from their gardens.
 Armadillos are often run over by cars as the animals cross roads looking for food and new habitat.
 Many people eat them and use their shells for novelties like purses.